anflopezoc/delilahresto_restapi-sprintproject_persistent/SprintProject-persistent/README.md

 ***Note: this API has designed for the create the database with rund 'npm run start', tables and registers default, you don't need to run an SQL query in MariaDB.***

-Now, you need to install the API libraries with the following command:
+d) Now, you need to install the API libraries with the following command:

     npm install

-If the API libraries have been installed successfully, you can run the API with the following commands:
+e) If the API libraries have been installed successfully, you can run the API with the following commands:

     npm run start